A parametric version of LLL and some consequences: parametric shortest and closest vector problems: Introduction

 \begin{thm} Let $\Lambda_t = \Span_\Z \{\fvec_1(t), \dots, \fvec_n(t)\} \subseteq \Z[t]^m$, and let $\xvec(t)\in \Q(t)^m$.
 Then there exists $\uvec:\N\rightarrow\Z^m$ with EQP coordinates such that $\uvec(t)$ is a vector in $\Lambda_t$ that is closest to $\xvec(t)$. \end{thm}

-In proving both Theorem~\ref{thm:shortest} and Theorem~\ref{thm:closest}, we adapt the classical LLL reduction algorithm from \cite{LLL} to the parametric case.
-In particular, we obtain the following result, which may be of independent interest:
+In proving both Theorem~\ref{thm:shortest} and Theorem~\ref{thm:closest}, we adapt the classical LLL reduction algorithm of Lenstra, Lov\'asz, and Lov\'asz \cite{LLL} to the parametric case.
+In particular, we obtain the following result, which is of independent interest: